solsson/docker-svn/README.md

 For content hosting you may want to keep URLs backend-neutral.
 For that purpose this image will expose `/r` as read-only variant of `/svn`.
 This is done only if `AUTHN`=`anon`, where it's up to the reverse proxy to expose `/r` or not.
-Caveats include confusion (two URLs for everything) and need for duplicated access control (which is why the Location is disabled with `AUTHNZ=svn`).
 Also we only enable this with `RWEB`.

 ### `solsson/svn-httpd:proxied`